mrcaidev/homepage/src/pages/blog/posts/everything-you-need-to-know-about-100-continue.md

 ## 🛠️ Compatibility Issues

 All 1xx status codes share some compatibility issues, since they were not introduced until HTTP/1.1.
-As such, server, client and proxy should adhere to a set of principles:
+As such, the server, the client and the proxy should adhere to a set of principles:

 - Server: **Must not** send 1xx responses to HTTP/1.0 clients.
 - Client: **Must** be able to parse 1xx responses before the final response, even if they are unexpected.